Woody plant encroachment: Challenges

 In grassland conservation efforts, the implementation of measures across networks of private lands, instead of individual farms, remains a key challenge.
 Due to the high cost of chemical or mechanical removal of woody species, such interventions are often implemented on a small scale, i.e. a few hectares at a time.
 This differs from natural control processes before human land use, e.g. widespread fires and vegetation pressure by free roaming wildlife.
 As a result, the interventions often have limited impact on the continued dispersal and spread of woody plants.
+For this reason, a key strategy developed in Northern America is termed "defending the core".
+It involves the systematic expansion of healthy areas of grasslands to the outside, i.e. thinning of bush stands at the perimeter.

 Countering woody encroachment can be costly and largely depends on the financial capacity of land users.
 Linking bush control to the concept of Payment for ecosystem services (PES) has been explored in some countries.

+The perceptions and priorities of land users, in terms of ecosystem services to be restored, are often not sufficiently known or taken into consideration when undertaking or promoting restoration measures.

+Managing the woody cover alone does not guarantee productive ecosystems, as also the cover and diversity of desired grass species must form part of the management considerations.

+Existing subsidy regimes can lead to encroachment as an unintended consequence.